Closing a catenary loop: the lariat chain, the string shooter, and the heavy elastica: A few solutions and non-solutions

 \section{A few solutions and non-solutions}

 In this section, we present a selection of string and beam solutions to the axially moving loop problem posed above in Section \ref{problemsummary}.
 Some of these ``solutions'' are, like some previously published numerical results, not physically admissible, as they require external forces not present in the problem as posed.
-We refrain from comment on the stability of the solutions, noting simply that strings under compression ($\sigma < 0$) are unstable, but may be stabilized either by adding inertial forces--- independently of drag forces--- to bring them under tension, or by adding bending stiffness, such that compression is permitted.
+We do not examine the stability of solutions, and do not anticipate that this will display any interesting complexity, noting simply that strings under compression ($\sigma < 0$) are unstable, but may be stabilized either by adding inertial forces--- independently of drag forces--- to bring them under tension, or by adding bending stiffness, such that compression is permitted.
 Inertia alone is irrelevant to most aspects of the problem, serving merely to shift the tension by a constant, whereas drag forces can affect both the shape, and qualitative features of the tension profile.